 GIST is defined as becoming “resistant” when it no longer responds to the drug(s) that are used to treat it.
-Most of these drugs belong to the class of kinase inhibitors (imatinib, sunitinib, regorafenib, etc.).
+Most of these drugs belong to the class of tyrosine kinase inhibitors (TKI’s.).
 These drugs bind to KIT and PDGFRα kinase receptors to silence the abnormal tumor growth signals.
 However, an alteration in the structure of KIT and PDGFRα, caused by a few specific DNA changes, may disrupt the binding of a given drug to the receptors.
 Consequently, the ability of the drug to bind correctly to the target receptor is compromised, not able to silence the signal and resistance or tumor growth occurs.
 About 15% to 20% of GISTs have primary resistance; they don’t respond to these drugs, right from the start of treatment.
 The TKI’s approved for GIST include; Gleevec (1st line), Sutent (2nd line), and Stivarga (3rd line).

 There are several different types, which are described below: